lebailly/IntroToDataScience/assignment1/README.md

 ## About

 Determines the happiest state from the tweets read.
 Tweets are scored using the method describe in `tweet_sentiment.py`.
 The location is determined from the "place":"full_name" attribute of the JSON data.
 Tweets missing this information are ignored.
-The two letter abbreivation for the state with the highest average score is printed to stdout.
+The two letter abbreviation for the state with the highest average score is printed to stdout.

 ## Usage

-Running `./happiest_state.py` requires twitter data (in json format) in stdin.
+Running `./happiest_state.py` requires twitter data (in JSON format) in stdin.
 This can be pipped with `twitterstream.py` or run using saved data.

 ## Future Work

 * Give option for more advanced location classification.
 Perhaps an on-line service to look up location from GPS coordinates.
-Keep current method in place (as no internet required).
+Keep current method in place (as no Internet required).
 * Add option to print happiest state, or list of all states and scores

 # `frequency.py`

 ## About

-Determiens the frequency of different words found in tweets.
+Determines the frequency of different words found in tweets.
 The frequency is measured simply as a count.
-The word and frequeyc is printed to stdout.
+The word and frequency is printed to stdout.

 ## Usage

-Running `./frequency.py` requires twitter data (in json format) in stdin.
+Running `./frequency.py` requires twitter data (in JSON format) in stdin.
 This can be pipped with `twitterstream.py` or run using saved data.

 ## Future Work

-* Add normlization option (to argparse)
+* Add normalization option to argparse
 * Add Top Ten (or top n) option
 * Add sorting options.
 * Add English only option